tests-always-included/wick/formulas/README.md

 All `run` scripts automatically start in [strict mode], so any error that is encountered will cause the script to immediately fail.

 These scripts can also be passed arguments.
 For instance, the [hostname] formula accepts the desired name for the target machine.
 Arguments are set in another function's dependencies or in [roles].
-They use the command `wick-formula`, like this:
+They use the command `wickFormula`, like this:

     # This is how a role would pass arguments to the run script
-    wick-formula hostname server1.example.com
+    wickFormula hostname server1.example.com

     # The run script would act like it was called this way:
     # ./formulas/hostname/run server1.example.com

 In the above example, the `run` script for the [hostname] formula will get "server1.example.com" as `$1` in the script.

 Here is a sample run script that will download a copy of the application from an internal server.
-It uses `wick-get-option` and `wick-get-argument` to simplify command-line arguments (available in [Libraries] and detailed in [argument processing]).
+It uses `wickGetOption` and `wickGetArgument` to simplify command-line arguments (available in [Libraries] and detailed in [argument processing]).

-    #!/bin/bash
+    #!/usr/bin/env bash
     #
     # Download and install the application code from a remote server
     #